burakayy7/blog/_posts/2024-06-27-arduino-programming.md

 # Arduino Sketches, revisited

 So now that we know about functions, we can see that the _setup()_ and _loop()_ sections in the Arduino IDE, are really just functions that are already defined for us.
 In these functions, we will write our main code, but we can also make our own functions!

+In the following lessons, we will write code to accomplish tasks using these two; this lesson was just an introductary lesson for coding.